 Conclusion

 Imagine the curtain rising, the pulsing beat of the music filling the theatre, and the Warriors taking the stage, ready to fight their way home.
-It's a vision that sparks the imagination and leaves one wondering: Could this ever become a reality?
+Also, it's a vision that sparks the imagination and leaves one wondering: Could this ever become a reality?
 Let's discuss: Which actor do you think would steal the show?
 Share your dream casting choices and musical ideas in the comments below!